 What does the FC Dulles Way mean?

-- Club-centric philosophy with a unique style and system of play supported by our curriculum, programs, and player development philosophy in a highly professionalized, conceptual well-organized learning environment;
+- A unique style and system of play supported by our curriculum, programs, and player development philosophy in a highly professionalized, conceptual well-organized learning environment;

 - Developing a love & passion for the game of soccer;